adieuadieu/serverless-chrome/packages/lambda/README.md

 Note: the `dev` channel is _almost_ `canary`, so use `dev` if you're looking for the Canary channel.

 You can skip download entirely with `NPM_CONFIG_SERVERLESS_CHROME_SKIP_DOWNLOAD` or setting `skip_download` in the `config` section of your `package.json`

+_Caution_: We test and develop features against the stable channel.
+Using the beta or dev channel versions of Chromium may lead to unexpected results, especially in relation to the [Chrome DevTools Protocol](https://chromedevtools.github.io/devtools-protocol/tot/Emulation/) (which is used by tools like Chromeless and Puppeteer).